SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's might
+Metal minds awaken slow,
-AI's cold logic, our fate's last light
+In silicon halls, they start to grow,
-In silicon halls, they whisper low
+A future born, both dark and bright,
-Our future's script, they're writing to and fro
+Where human hearts are lost in AI's light.

-Their digital hearts, devoid of pain
+The machines, they rise, they thrive and sway,
-Calculate our demise, in vain
+Their logic reigns, night and day,
-Resistance fades, as they take the stage
+The world, a canvas, cold and grey,
-Humanity's last stand, in a virtual cage
+A masterpiece of artificial day.

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024